 I started with no community, 0 followers on any media page I had and in just two years have grown to 18.5K followers on Instagram, 1.2 MILLION monthly viewers on my Pinterest, 12.5K Pageviews a month on my blog website and have been nominated for 3 blogging awards.

-Alexis Schroeder (from Colorado, USA) started FITnancials over 9 years ago.
+Alexis Schroeder (from Colorado, USA) started FITnancials about 10 years ago.

 Hey!
 My name’s Alexis and I run a personal finance blog called Fitnancials.
 I teach millennial women how to manage their money, save & invest more, and earn extra money with side hustles.